rramadev/ReactJS-Basics/README.md

-# ReactJS Basics
+# ReactJS/Redux Basics

 ## Synopsis

-A React.js project demo, to test and understand the fundamentals and advance concepts of this javascript UI library and related technologies, including:
+A ReactJS/Redux project demo, to test and understand the fundamentals and advance concepts of this javascript UI library and related technologies, including:

 - React.js
 - JSX